nicholas-long/hi/README.md

 - for journalism
 - gzip or stream compress old blocks and take new hash?
 - reply chains can go to the same partition as parent msg?
+- allow forks to occur for simultaneous messages but must be rectified in some deterministic manner?
+- popular consensus vs blockchain consensus? ...

 ## pitfalls